 Property Description Is Variable Column This setting only applies to systems with installed product packages, and cannot be modified.
 This setting is controlled at the product level.
 Hierarchy Display Name Defines a "friendly" display name for the column.
 The display name may be helpful to clarify the contents of the column to users in various areas of the software.
-The display name is used as follows: When the column is included in a hierarchy and displayed in the hierarchy view of the Quick Filter, Filter Wizard, or in the drill-down menu.
-When we are are presented to called a value for the column as part of greating.
-When users are prompted to select a value for the column as part of creating a new plan file for an on-demand file group.
-When the column is included in a data set for use in the Data Explorer.
+The display name is used as follows: • When the column is included in a hierarchy and displayed in the hierarchy view of the Quick Filter, Filter Wizard, or in the drill-down menu.
+When users are prompted to select a value for the column as part of creating a new plan file for an on-demand file group. • When the column is included in a data set for use in the Data Explorer.
 Is Filter Column Specifies whether the column displays in the Filter Wizard.
 By default, this is True , which means the column is available to be selected in the Filter Wizard advanced view.
 If False , then the column is hidden in the Filter Wizard.
 The column is still a valid filter column for existing or manually created filters, it simply does not display in the Filter Wizard.
 Hyperlink Label Specifies whether the column contains hyperlink data.
 Only applies to String columns.
 When text is placed here, the column is identified as a hyperlink column and behaves as follows: The column can contain URL strings starting with http or https, or file paths in the Axiom file system.
 When this column is queried via Axiom query, the contents will be automatically converted to either a Hyperlink function (for URL strings) or to a GetDocument function (for Axiom file paths).
 The Hyperlink Label is used as the display text.